KelvinShadewing/brux-gdk/INSTALL.md

 If you're building for Windows, make sure you have SDL2 configured for MinGW, and use MinGW to build Squirrel, not standard GCC.

+If you're building for macOS, place the generated `.a` files into `/Library/Developer/CommandLineTools/usr/lib`.
+You will need administrator privileges for this.
+Place the `.h` files into `/Library/Developer/CommandLineTools/usr/include`.
+Again, you will also need administator privileges for this.

 Go to the `rte` folder and run `make` or `make linux`.
 The file `brux` should appear in `rte/bin`.
 To build for Windows, run `make windows`, which should produce `brux.exe` in `rte/bin`.
 For a MIPS Linux system, use `make gcw0`, provided you have the GCW-Zero toolchain configured.
 You will need to build Squirrel for that as well.

 ## Installing From Binary